conradakunga/Blog/_posts/2025-05-10-flexible-leveraging-of-appsettingsjson-in-net-applications.md

 In this way we can take advantage of the options pattern  to handle very complex scenarios when it comes to overriding settings.

-To ensure developer settings are not considered for enviroments such as Staging and Production, we can improve our code to explicly check for that:
+To ensure developer settings are not considered for enviroments such as `Staging` and `Production`, we can improve our code to explicly check for that:

 ```c#
 if (builder.Environment.IsDevelopment())